geb/geb/doc/manual/src/chapters/060-configuration.md

 By default this value is **not set**.
 The browser's [`report()`](browser.html#reporting) method requires a value for this config item so if you are using the reporting features you **must** set a reports dir.

+### Report Test Failures Only

+By default Geb will take a report at the end of each test method, regardless of whether it ended successfully or not.
+The `reportOnTestFailureOnly` setting allows you to specify that a report should be taken only if a failure occurs.
+This might be useful as a way to speed up large test suites.

+    reportOnTestFailureOnly = true

+> Currently this flag is only supported by the TestNG adapter.
+Support for JUnit, Spock and other frameworks is forthcoming.

 ### Auto Clearing Cookies

 Certain integrations will automatically clear the driver's cookies, which is usually necessary when using an [implicit driver](driver.html#implicit_lifecycle).
 This configuration flag, which is `true` by default, can be disabled by setting the `autoClearCookies` value in the config to `false`.